 Figure 109—Format of UWB AP Info field

-The Delta T field value gives the time in RSTU from the start of the current UWB Acquisition Compact frame packet to the start of the next UWB Acquisition Compact frame packet.
+The Delta T field value gives the time in RSTU from the start of the current NB Acquisition Compact frame packet to the start of the next UWB Acquisition Compact frame packet.

 The UWB Channel field specifies the UWB channel number, from Table 16-27 (HRP UWB PHY band allocation), on which the UWB Acquisition Compact frame is to be transmitted.

 The Preamble Code field specifies the preamble code index to be used for the UWB Acquisition Compact frame transmission.
 The preamble code shall be selected from either the length 91 ternary codes given in Table 16-9 or the length 127 ternary codes given in Table 16-8.
+Code Index 9 corresponds to 0x00 and Code Index 32 corresponds to 0x17 in sequential order consecutively.

 Comment Indices in 15-24-0010-01-04ab-consolidated-comments-draft-c: